Mindspace/workshop-react/README.md

 - Functional UI components,
 - Custom React Hooks,
 - Sharing Services with React Context
-- Using true Dedpendency Injection within React
+- Using true Dependency Injection within React
+- Using Reactive Stores w/ Zustand

 The Jumpstart labs introduce - to the student(s) - a simple React application with master-detail routing between ContactList and ContactDetails views.